Guideposts Classics: Will Rogers Jr. Remembers His Father's Lessons

-In this story from July 1957, Will Rogers Jr. recalls the wisdom his witty father passed on to him.
+In this Guideposts Classic, Will Rogers Jr. recalls the lessons his wise father taught him.

 “Live in such a way that you would not be ashamed to sell your parrot to the town gossip,” my father once said.